Suryansh2002/festof2023/readme.md

 2. Lets users set their preferred temperature range (e.g., a minimum and maximum temperature) and location.

-3. Sends an alert/notification to the user when the current temperature in their chosen location goes below the minimum or above the maximum threshold they've set
+3. Sends an alert/notification to the user when the current temperature in their chosen location goes below the minimum or above the maximum threshold they've set.

 ## Setting up the Project

 ### Step 1.
 Prerequisites

-- Make sure you have python installed in your system by running `python --version` on your terminal
+- Make sure you have python installed in your system by running `python --version` on your terminal.

 - Install poetry on your system by running
   ```